Ryuketsukami/utor/README.md

 # instead of being redirected to the general every time you select the server, make it so you get redirected to the last channel you were rendering
 # [important] for mobile and original, make it so right side of the screen has the friends private messages, do not forget to add friends to prisma to begin with, with [yourId]/[friendId]
 # [idea] make a personal board screen for when you chat with yourself, so that you can store data for later
+# [important] make it so when I press x in the uploadthing, be it in the red x or in the modal, whatever picture was uploaded, will be deleted
+# [from-above] most likely will need to do an onclick to delete based ont he "endpoint" or src or smthin // check https://docs.uploadthing.com/api-reference/react
+# [important] modal, when we click on an image we open a modal with the image a bit bigger, if we click the button below we open the link of the img
+# [very-important] make it so the message wraps around when too long, and that the delete and edit stays in frame
+# [important] make it so when you delete a message with an image, the images also get deleted from the database
+# [important] make sure you delete all the messages from the database when you delete a server
+# [importamt] we should save in our database the original image and a smaller version, so we can render the smaller version in chat
+# [important] make it so when someone sends a message, we hear the notification sound, also
+# [important] make it so when someone send a message in a channel and we havent seen the message, for it to be marked
+# [important] make it so when we scale down the video/audio conference the buttons scales as well
+# [important] make it so we can have a @user call message system kind of thing
+# [important] make it so when you call a person, he may hear your call

 # I need to be able to block or ban people from certain servers/channels or the application altogether